simbo1905/thinbus-php-srp-demo/README.md

 The numeric constants must match the values configured in the JavaScript; see the [Thinbus documentation](https://bitbucket.org/simon_massey/thinbus-srp-js).
 Consider creating your own large safe prime values using openssl using the Thinbus instructions.

 The files named above are Thinbus library code and are supported.
-The rest of the demo applicaction is purely for demonstration purposes only and not intended to be deployed into production.
+The rest of the demo application is purely for demonstration purposes only and not intended to be deployed into production.
 The idea is that you have your own user management and user authorisation logic and you simply want to swap out plain text password authentication with SRP authentication.
 The Thinbus core library provides the cryptography and you will supply your own
 HTML, AJAX and database access logic.
 SRP is independent of those such things and they will be specific to your application.